pedromuraki/git-cheatsheet/README.md

 ```

 ### Pushing to the remote repository
-"origin" as the remote repository and "master" as the branch name
+"origin" as the remote repository alias and "master" as the branch name
 ```
 git push -u origin master
 ```